-- A payment to Network Rail for its share of the receipt from the disposal of its head lease interest in the shopping centre in the Grand Central redevelopment; - An impairment of the carrying value of the investment in NEC (Developments) Limited. - 5.4 Balance Sheet shows the value of assets and liabilities recognised by the Council at 31 March 2016 and the level of reserves, split between usable, that is those that may be used to provide services, and unusable, that is those that may not be used to provide services.
+- A payment to Network Rail for its share of the receipt from the disposal of its head lease interest in the shopping centre in the Grand Central redevelopment. - 5.4 Balance Sheet shows the value of assets and liabilities recognised by the Council at 31 March 2016 and the level of reserves, split between usable, that is those that may be used to provide services, and unusable, that is those that may not be used to provide services.
 Unusable reserves include reserves that hold unrealised gains and losses where amounts would only become available to provide services if the assets were to be sold and reserves that hold timing differences in charging to the Comprehensive Income and Expenditure Account.

-The net liability has reduced by £385.2m to £842.8m, mainly as a result of:
+The net liability has reduced by £451.5m to £776.5m, mainly as a result of:

 - The reduction in the net liability on defined benefit pension schemes of £205.9m, further details of which are set out in Notes 9, 10 and 11.
-The Council is addressing the liability in accordance with external requirements and its accounting policies, over both the medium and longer term; - The increase of £94.0m in the carrying value of Property, Plant and Equipment following the latest valuation of non-current assets; - A reduction of £246.3m in provisions set aside by the Council, mainly related to Equal Pay, following settlement of claims;
+The Council is addressing the liability in accordance with external requirements and its accounting policies, over both the medium and longer term: - The increase of £94.0m in the carrying value of Property, Plant and Equipment following the latest valuation of non-current assets; - A reduction of £246.3m in provisions set aside by the Council, mainly related to Equal Pay, following settlement of claims;